kubernetes-enterprise-logging-workshop/workshop/installing-and-running-fluentd.md

 Official images of Fluentd for production usage are available at [fluent/fluentd](https://hub.docker.com/r/fluent/fluentd/) repository, for this laboratory we will use the images we have prepared on [KELW](https://hub.docker.com/r/kelw) Docker Hub Organization.

-## Step 1: Pull Fluentd image and run it
+## Step 1: Pull Fluentd Image and Run it

 Run the last version of Fluentd v0.12 series: